How Fast Should a Website Load? Tips & Best Practices

 How can I increase my website’s page speed?

-If you go to Google Page Speed Insights and check your website’s speed, you will get a few suggestions on how to improve it.
+If you go to Google Page Speed Insights and check your website’s load time, you will get a few suggestions on how to improve it.

 Here are a few tips that can boost your page speed and improve your user experience.